-In addition to the above requirements, students must intend to pursue a career in Hawaiian culture-based education to be eligible for a Ho‘okawowo Scholarship.
+In addition to the eligibility requirements, students must intend to pursue a career in Hawaiian culture-based education to be considered for a Ho‘okawowo scholarship.
 Eligibility will be determined after review of CSS Profile.
 Eligible students will receive an email with further instructions.

 Renewal students are those who have accepted a KS College Scholarship award for the 2022-2023 school year and meet other requirements as outlined in our program eligibility.
 Renewal students may not need to complete another CSS Profile for the 2023-2024 school year but will be emailed instructions on how to complete the simplified application process.